Dante Fowler: NFL career statistics

-Postseason

 Personal life

-On July 18, 2017, Fowler was arrested in St. Petersburg, Florida for simple battery and committing mischief.
+On July 18, 2017, Fowler was arrested in St. Petersburg, Florida. for simple battery and committing mischief.
 Fowler confronted a man who commented about his driving, struck the man, broke his glasses, and threw a bag containing liquor into a lake.
 He was released from jail the next day on a $650 bond.

 On March 1, 2018, Fowler pleaded no contest to battery, criminal mischief, and petty theft.
 He was fined $2,575, received a year of probation, and was ordered to undergo 75 hours of community service.

-His younger brother, Donterio Rashad Fowler, was arrested in July 2021 in connection to the 2016 murder of a Florida International University student.
+His younger brother Donterio Fowler was arrested in July 2021 in connection to a 2016 murder of a Florida International University student.